 There are four main categories of stock or inventory:

 You may choose to divide your stock into further categories.
-For example, if you categorised stock according to value, you could have categories for low, medium and high value stock.
+For example, if you categorise stock according to value, you could have categories for low, medium, and high value stock.
 This could help you plan for and fund the replacement of stock if cashflow is limited.

 Perpetual vs. periodic stock management